mozilla/sphinx-js/README.rst

         npm install -g typedoc

-   We work with JSDoc 3.6.3 and quite possibly other versions.
-TypeDoc 0.15.0 is known to work.
+   JSDoc 3.6.3 and TypeDoc 0.15.0 are known to work.

 2. Install sphinx-js, which will pull in Sphinx itself as a dependency::